Anerkiki/pokemon-island-resort/README.md

 # Deployment
 <!-- Maybe make numbered list -->
 - Firstly, I made a new repository in GitHub from the code institute template, with my chosen name for my project, which is `pokemon-island-resort`
-    - I ensured that this was in snake case so it would all be coordinated.
+    - I ensured that this was in *snake case* so it would all be coordinated.
-- Once I had made a new repository, in *File Explorer* on my local device, I then navigated to the folder I wanted my project to be in, and right clicked to ‘Open in Terminal’
+- Once I had made a new repository, in 'File Explorer' on my local Windows device, I then navigated to the folder I wanted my project to be in, and right clicked to 'Open in Terminal'.

 ![image](assets/images/readme/deployment/creating.png)